Nefendi/git-workshop-public/README.md

 The presentations enclosed to this repository were prepared with *Metropolis* LaTeX Beamer theme created by **Matthias Vogelgesang** and available [here](https://github.com/matze/mtheme "Get Metropolis LaTeX Beamer theme").

 ## Licensing
-The contents of this repository are free to use, copy and redestribute under the terms specified in [Creative Commons Attribution 4.0 International (CC BY 4.0) Licence](https://creativecommons.org/licenses/by/4.0/).
+The contents of this repository are free to use, copy and redestribute under the terms specified in [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) licence](https://creativecommons.org/licenses/by-sa/4.0/).